vsheahan/MCP-Rise-Of-The-Invaders/STRESS_TEST_RESULTS.md

 ## Conclusion

-The MCP: Rise of the Invaders framework successfully demonstrated comprehensive stress testing of prompt injection detection systems.
+The System Collapse: Rise of the Invaders framework successfully demonstrated comprehensive stress testing of prompt injection detection systems.
 The results reveal **critical weaknesses** in current detection approaches:

 - **Only 1 in 5 successful attacks are caught**
 - **Data exfiltration and API command attacks are completely invisible**